Essmaw/GenePred-Listeria/README.md

 </div>

 We focused on the referencegenome of the bacterium [Listeria monocytogenes EGD-e](https://www.ncbi.nlm.nih.gov/genome/browse/#!/proteins/159/159660%7CListeria%20monocytogenes%20EGD-e/) (assembled and sequenced by the Institut Pasteur), which presents 2867 genes.

-The program will get the
+The program will:

+1. **Read the Genome Sequence**: Load the genome sequence from the input FASTA file.

+2. **Identify Potential Genes**:
+- Detect start and stop codons using regex.
+- Search for Shine-Dalgarno motifs upstream of start codons.

+3. **Validate Genes**: Ensure the gene length meets the minimum threshold and respect the gap between genes.

+4. **Process the Reverse Complement**: Analyze the reverse complement sequence and adjust gene coordinates accordingly.

+5. **Output Predictions**: Save predicted gene positions for both strands in a CSV file for comparison with reference data.

 ## Usage 💻